Concentrates Guide

 Products: Live Rosin, Live Rosin Sauce

-Pros: 2-4x terpene retention, no solvents, full spectrum, peak quality
+Pros: 2-4x terpene retention, no solvents, full spectrum

 Fresh-Frozen Hydrocarbon